akhilrajmailbox/Web-Kubectl/README.md

 This is an example `ServiceAccount` creation yaml file. before creating the rbac, update the following terms in `rbac.yaml` file.

 * `namespace: web-kub` with your namespace
-* `verbs: ["get", "watch", "list"]` > this configuration having readonly permission, if you need more privilege for your `web-kubectl` to your cluster, you can [update](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) it, example : `verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]`
+* `verbs: ["get", "watch", "list"]` > this configuration having readonly permission, if you need more privilege for your `web-kubectl` to your cluster and `verbs: ["create"]` for `pods/exec` to run exec commands, you can [update](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) it, example : `verbs: ["get", "list", "watch", "create", "update", "patch", "delete"]`

 ```
 ---